 This is a summary of the different parts of the GARN® WHS and their purpose.
 Think of the GARN® WHS as a big tank of water that you heat by burning wood.
-We don’t modulate the fire.
+The fire isn’t modulated.
 The entire wood load is burned quickly while the heat is dumped into the large water tank.
-By doing so, we get a cleaner, more efficient burn.
+The result is a very clean, highly efficient burn.
 That means less wood, less work, and less smoke.
 When a thermostat calls for heat, a pump turns on and draws the hot water out of the tank and into your heated space for distribution.

 BURNING AND HEAT STORAGE:

 1. Fresh air is ducted from the outside and enters the unit through an inlet in the back.

 2. The fresh air travels through a tube immersed in the water and into the air collar.

 3. The fresh air is circulated around the air collar before entering the combustion chamber.
 This keeps the collar relatively cool.
 The air collar distributes the air into the combustion chamber.

 4. In the combustion chamber the wood burns in its first stage.